marekkalnik/blog/content/blog/using-5-dysfunctions-of-a-team-as-a-culture-framework.md

 ---
 title: "Using 5 dysfunctions of a team as a culture framework "
 date: 2022-03-22
-description: How we are using a book to support our company culture.
+description: "How we are using a book to support our company culture."
 ---

 ## A key book that helps us maintain healthy company culture